 It is important to confirm with us that your contact details are correct when reporting your missing pet, so that you can be contacted when they are found.

-If you move or change details (E.g. phone number/s), use the 'Change of Address Form so that we can contact you if your animal is ever impounded.
+If you move or change details (E.g. phone number/s), update your details in Pet Registry website so that we can contact you if your animal is ever impounded.

 Once your pet is found it is important to notify us again so we can update and unlock your pet’s microchip record in the Companion Animals Register.

 - It is picked up on the street by an authorised officer in the course of performance of duty – for example a stray dog